 I was now ready to do something that, to my knowledge, had not been done before: a precise, objective comparison of the isolation of every different general type of headphone and earphone.

-For earphones, I tested the custom-molded Ultimate Ears UE 5 Pro, an NC model (Bose QC20), a model with over-ear cable routing (Audiofly AF1120), and two conventional models fitted with standard silicon rubber eartips (1More Triple Driver and Skullcandy Ink’d).
+For earphones, I tested the custom-molded Ultimate Ears UE 5 Pro, an NC model (Bose QC20), a model with over-ear cable routing (Audiofly AF1120), and two conventional models fitted with standard silicone rubber eartips (1More Triple Driver and Skullcandy Ink’d).

 The following charts show how much noise these earphones and headphones attenuated.
 I measured this using pink noise at 85dB SPL, coming from four speakers placed around my lab, plus a subwoofer.
 The red line shows the level of the sound at the entrance to the KB5000 ear canal with no headphone covering it or earphone inserted in it.
 For each headphone or earphone, the lower the trace on the chart, the more exterior sound is attenuated.